A Stroll Around Mariehamn

 Norragatan is another delightful parallel street where you go past the beautiful Åland upper secondary school main building.
 Follow the street to the east and you’ll hit the most lively part of the town centre.

-The Torggatan pedestrian precinct
+The Torggatan Pedestrian Precinct

 Most of the town’s shops, restaurants and cafés are located in the Torggatan pedestrian precinct in central Mariehamn.
 Summertime the street is full of people and it’s easy to find nice spots to sit down on and rest your feet, ice cream kiosks, food trucks, terraces and floral decorations.